huggingface/candle/candle-examples/examples/debertav2/README.md

 Note that you have to specify the task with `--task=text-classification`.
 Furthermore, this particular model does not have `id2label` specified in the config.json file, so you have to provide them via the command line.
 You might have to dig around to find exactly what labels to use if they're not provided.

-The result of the above command produes:
+The result of the above command produces:

 ```
 Loaded model and tokenizers in 682.974209ms